 Candidates are strongly encouraged to arrive the evening before their scheduled interview in order to spend time with our residents.
 Residents will host dinner at a casual Northwest restaurant to provide a candid view of the program and answer questions.

 Citizenship information for research training - Applicants expecting to compete for research training positions during their residency must be U.S. citizens or hold permanent resident status to be eligible for funding through National Health Services Research Award.

 Information for International Medical Graduates - The University of Washington Residency Program in Dermatology will consider International Medical Graduates (IMG) that are ECFMG-certified.
-These applicants must be U.S. citizens, have permanent residency status, or holding J-1 visas sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG).The University of Washington will consider sponsoring a H1b visa if a J-1 visa is not possible to acquire.
+These applicants must be U.S. citizens, have permanent residency status, or hold J-1 visas sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG).The University of Washington will consider sponsoring a H1b visa if a J-1 visa is not possible to acquire.
 Details about qualifying for a Standard ECFMG Certificate are available at www.ecfmg.org.
 The residency program has interviewed and matched international medical graduate applicants in recent years.